-In response, 16 counties and cities from across California issued their own guidance, classifying cannabis as an essential industry and asking all cannabis businesses to continue their operations. from the City of Los Angeles, issued the same Thursday, said that the city considered all cannabis dispensaries and related services to be included within the essential healthcare sector, and so should remain open.
+In response, 16 counties and cities from across California issued their own guidance, classifying cannabis as an essential industry and asking all cannabis businesses to continue their operations.
+A public order from the City of Los Angeles, issued the same Thursday, said that the city considered all cannabis dispensaries and related services to be included within the essential healthcare sector, and so should remain open.

 “Any licensee that continues to operate must adopt social distancing and anti-congregating measures and must follow the CDC's interim guidance for businesses and employers to plan and respond to coronavirus disease at all times.”

 The argument for cannabis as an essential business

 Medical cannabis has been legally available on prescription in California since 1996, with the state’s also choosing to legalize recreational cannabis use in January 2018.

 But this new classification of cannabis business as essential makes no distinction between recreational cannabis businesses and medical cannabis dispensaries – all valid license holders in the state are allowed to remain open during lockdown if they so choose.
 And so the question becomes why, after just two years of operating, are recreational cannabis businesses now being considered essential to continued life in the state?

 One of the major concerns voiced before the issuance of the clarification notice was that, in the two years since recreational cannabis was legalized, many longtime medical cannabis patients have let their formal prescriptions lapse, meaning that adult-use cannabis retail outlets have now also become essential to patients.